7 Best Family Farms and Petting Zoos around Seattle

 Cost: FREE (Fees apply for farm classes and camps)

-Animals: Fox Hollow Farm has lots of babies now!
-Piglets, kittens, chicks, bunnies, goats and cows!
+Animals: Piglets, kittens, chicks, bunnies, goats and cows!

-Open Farm Days: Open most Wednesdays and Saturdays, some Sundays, 10am-4pm.
+Open Farm Days: Open most days but there are some exceptions.
+9am-5pm.
 Check the calendar before going.

 Cost: $10 per person

 *All activities included with admission (except Discount Days)

 This Snohomish gem features more than just flowers.
 A perfect spot to spend a sunny afternoon or a Mother’s Day outing, Flower World is a 15-acre oasis of rolling lawns and roaming roosters, duck ponds, foliage and farm animals.
 Wander through the rows of gorgeous blooms, veggie starts, and fruit trees.
 You may even happen across a turtle or two in the tiny nursery ponds.
 Cross the road and head to the Maltby Produce Market for a selection of locally grown fruit and veggies, fresh eggs, apple cider, and dried fruit snack packs--perfect for a post-park pick-me-up.
 Visit the petting zoo (behind the market, with access to Flower World) and say hello to resident sheep, lambs, goats and peacocks.

 Animals: Sheep, goats, chickens, peacocks, and lots of baby lambs!

 Goats, cows and sheep can be just as exciting as their more exotic Woodland Park Zoo neighbors, and most kiddos will jump at the chance to pet a goat or two in the Contact Area.
 Other Family Farm activities include petting sheep, viewing cows, donkeys, bunnies and chickens, and getting some playtime in at the toddler-geared, farmer-inspired play area.